Glossary

 Attention mechanism

 The ability to focus on relevant previous words when making predictions.
 In real LLMs, attention is learned, weighted, and dynamic---the model decides what to focus on for each prediction.
-Context columns illustrate the motivation for attention: considering more than just the immediately preceding word.
+The in-context memory and induction-head lessons illustrate the motivation for attention: reusing more than just the immediately preceding word.

 Advanced concepts